utility-libraries/mdit-plugin-iconify-js/docs/src/introduction.md

 ### 2. Semantic and Readable

-Icons are defined with clear text syntax, not SVG blobs or magic Unicode characters.
+Icons are defined with clear text syntax, not SVG blobs or magic Unicode characters that may not be supported.

 ### 3. Inline and Self-Contained